Gain access to personalized product screening, the best pricing, rewards, and more!

 Identification

-Before using a live trap, you need to make sure that the wild animal you are dealing with is a woodchuck.
+Before using a live trap, you must ensure that the wild animal you are dealing with is a woodchuck.
 This will ensure that you are using the correct bait and strategies.

 Woodchucks are generally 16.5 to 27 inches long.
-They have strong back legs and normally weigh between 4.4 and 13.9 pounds and are intelligent animals.
-Woodchucks are active during the day.
-Woodchucks have teeth that grow every week, which means they constantly need to be chewing on something.
+They have strong back legs and normally weigh between 4.4 and 13.9 pounds.
+They are intelligent animals who are active during the day.
+Their teeth grow every week, which means they constantly need to chew something.
 Their diet consists of berries, grass, and other vegetation.
-They are burrowing animals and will create burrows for areas to sleep.
+Woodchucks are burrowing animals and will create burrows for areas to sleep.

 Use the image and description above to confirm that you are dealing with a woodchuck on your property.